Skip to main content

 All other transfer students must complete the full Holokai program unless otherwise specified from their transfer evaluation.

 Students should see an advisor for any possible transfer substitutions.
-Learn more about the Holokai program.

 • Yes.
 We expect students to know their major before they arrive.
 Students should also have some options they are considering for minors for the Holokai.
 Changes can be made once the student arrives to campus if needed.
 Students are expected to graduate in 10 semesters or less, so it is important that all students have a plan before they arrive.
-The expected time to graduate will depend on the student's transfer credits.

 • All transfer courses with a C- grade or higher will be accepted by BYU–Hawaii.
 Credit for courses of a remedial nature (usually numbered 99 and below) will not be transferable.
 BYU–Hawaii does not transfer grade point averages (GPA) when transferring credits from other institutions.